 I give ___ percent of the remainder of my estate to The Woman’s Christian Association of Jamestown, N.Y.
 (UPMC Chautauqua) or W.C.A.
 Foundation, Inc., located in Jamestown, New York, to use for its general purposes or as its Board of Directors directs.

 You can also create a Trust or give specific property in your Will.

-Example: Mrs. C volunteered at UPMC Chautauqua WCA for more than twenty years.
+Example: Mrs. C volunteered at UPMC Chautauqua for more than twenty years.
 Some of her fellow volunteers became her closest friends.
-She also utilized UPMC Chautauqua WCA dozens of times for her own health needs, some major and some minor.
+She also utilized UPMC Chautauqua dozens of times for her own health needs, some major and some minor.
 In fact, two of her children were born there.
-Each year she gave a small gift to UPMC Chautauqua WCA.
+Each year she gave a small gift to UPMC Chautauqua.
 She would have liked to have given more, but needed to protect her income just in case.
-To satisfy her wish to support UPMC Chautauqua WCA in perpetuity, she decided to include the W.C.A.
+To satisfy her wish to support UPMC Chautauqua in perpetuity, she decided to include the W.C.A.
 Foundation in her Will.
 Making a bequest gave her the opportunity to make the bigger gift she always wanted to make.
-In addition, her bequest could endow her annual gift, making sure that UPMC Chautauqua WCA never had to lose the support she gave each year.
+In addition, her bequest could endow her annual gift, making sure that UPMC Chautauqua never had to lose the support she gave each year.

 Life Income Gifts

 With life income gifts, like a Charitable Gift Annuity or Charitable Remainder Trust, not only do you make a wonderful gift to UPMC Chautauqua, but you or a loved one also can receive income from the gift until it matures.